-This seems obvious enough, but change can be scary – especially when rebranding a company, and the fear of the unknown can cause undue hesitation.
+This seems obvious enough, but change can be scary—especially when rebranding your company.
+And the fear of the unknown can cause undue hesitation.
 Remind yourself of the missed opportunities and the potential gains you listed when first starting out.
 If you’ve set clear branding criteria that addresses the issues with your current name, then your top picks are almost certainly better than what you currently have in place.
 Run through the mental exercise of introducing yourself with the new name.
 Try out the transition from the name to a short explanation of what you do – your “elevator speech.”
-See if the name provides an overall platform that allows for future growth and expansion, such as brand extensions and sub branding.
+See if the name provides an overall platform that allows for future growth and expansion, such as brand extensions and sub-branding.

 Some names may seem like sleepers, but they have “legs,” or the ability to keep on giving and giving.
-(Metaphor names are a good example, such as Apple, Amazon and Midas) Other names can grab initial interest and then fall flat.
-(This tends to be the case with coined or invented names which require marketing dollars to imbue them with meaning, such as Xerox, Kodak and Accenture.)
+Metaphor names are a good example, such as Apple, Amazon and Midas.
+Other names can grab initial interest, but then fall flat.
+This tends to be the case with coined or invented names.
+To imbue them with meaning requires marketing dollars; think: Xerox, Kodak and Accenture.
 Screen the final three to five names from your short list for trademark clearance and then pick the best of the bunch.

 5. Implement the Plan

-From step two, your plan of action, look at all the various stakeholders and touch points that rebranding a company will affect.
-Take care to introduce your new company name in a way that underscores the positive goals and outcomes behind your decision.
-Have a press release in place to highlight the benefits of the new name, and how that will help both customers and staff moving forward.
-Have all the various branding elements in place and ready to go, from the company web site and social media pages to internal documents and vehicle signage.
-Have your legal counsel file any local, state and federal documents required.
+From step two, your plan of action, look at the various stakeholders & touch points that rebranding your company will affect.
+Take care to introduce your new name in a way that underscores the positive goals & outcomes behind your decision.
+Have a press release in place to highlight the benefits of the new name & how that will help both customers and staff moving forward.
+Also, have all the various branding elements in place and ready to go, from the company web site and social media pages to internal documents and vehicle signage.
+Finally, have your legal counsel file any local, state and federal documents required.

 Take care to introduce your new company name in a way that underscores the positive goals and outcomes behind your decision.

-Realize that you will encounter some initial resistance from some customers and staff that have grown accustomed to your existing identity and may not understand your long term strategy.
+Realize that, initially, you’ll encounter some resistance from customers and staff who have grown accustomed to your existing identity.
+They may not understand your long-term strategy.
 Remain positive and upbeat in all your communications and demonstrate a sense of leadership.
 In a matter of a few short months, most company name changes seem like they are a distant thing of the past.
 Typically there is a release of new energy with a company name change, as staff can now refocus on other key areas of the business.

 Through careful planning, creative strategy, and consistent execution, you can successfully rebrand a company to build greater awareness, recall and profitability.
 By following the above five steps, you and your team can better anticipate and manage the renaming process to achieve your desired results.

 If you’ve been through a recent company name change, feel free to share your experience.
-What lessons did you learn about rebranding a company?
+What lessons did you learn about rebranding your company?
 What advice would you share?

 About the author: With over twenty five years of company naming and branding expertise, Tungsten founder Phil Davis is a marketing and advertising veteran, having personally named over 250 companies, products and services worldwide.
 As a sought after branding expert, Phil has been quoted in The Wall Street Journal, Inc.com, Businessweek, Entrepreneur, and Newsday.